shiryz/compose-a-composer/README.md

 # Compose a Composer

+@haydnba and myself (@shiryz) would like to challenge you to write a compose function, we have collaborated to create a fun and easy way to introduce you to this function and all its capabilities.

 ### Challenge 1: Build a composer

 Copy and paste the code below into `repl.it` or an editor you like to work with,